CryptoNawwa/nawwa_scalper_tool/README.md

 3 - Inside the source code, navigate to the `bin` folder, located under `nawwa_scalper_tool-main/bin`

-4 - You can see 3 folders, enter the one that match the python command you use
+4 - You can see multiple folders, enter the one that match the python command you use

 5 - Right click on the `install_first_time.sh`